Hwangye/rob535-final-project/readme.md

 For the full video frames, we run `run_frames_yolo.py` file, which does the same operation for multiple images.

 ## Pedestrian Trajectory Estimation

+Follow the notebook for this part.
+Ensure you have the following files and resources:

+1. **Dataset**: Download the required data from the [Campus Dataset](https://svip-lab.github.io/dataset/campus_dataset.html).
+2. **Code and Processed Data**: Get the dataloader functions and extracted bounding box data from this repository: [Leveraging Trajectory Prediction for Pedestrian Video Anomaly Detection](https://github.com/akanuasiegbu/Leveraging-Trajectory-Prediction-for-Pedestrian-Video-Anomaly-Detection).

+Make sure to set up your environment correctly to use these files with the provided notebook.